shreyanshsatvik/social_distance_analyzer/README.md

             cv2,streamlit ,json .requests ,matplotlib.pyplot , numpy ,imutils
             ,scipy.spatial

+STEP -04 - Download the weights and cfg file from https://pjreddie.com/darknet/yolo/ of yolov3-608

-STEP -04 - RUN " streamlit run app.py " FROM TERMINAL IN THE LOCATION WHERE THE PROJECT IS CLONED/DOWNLOADED.
+STEP -05 - RUN " streamlit run app.py " FROM TERMINAL IN THE LOCATION WHERE THE PROJECT IS CLONED/DOWNLOADED.